Expressway (film)

-Expressway is a 2016 Filipino independent action thriller film directed by Ato Bautista from a script by Shugo Praico and starring Alvin Anson and Aljur Abrenica.
+Expressway is a 2016 Filipino independent action thriller film co-produced and directed by Ato Bautista and co-written by Shugo Praico.
+Starring Alvin Anson and Aljur Abrenica, the story follows Ben, a hitman on his last job, who is forced to partner with the young and psychotic Morris on the road to his three targets.

 The film was first released as an entry to the 2nd Sinag Maynila Film Festival on April 22, 2016, where it won three awards, including Best Actor (Anson).
 It was later screened at the 21st Busan International Film Festival.

-The film follows Ben, a hitman on his last job who is forced to partner with the young and psychotic Morris on the road to his three targets.

 Plot

 A hitman named Ben and his young and psychotic partner Morris are sent on a mission to go to the house of Budoy and Kato.
 When Ben and Morris arrive, they quietly invade Budoy and Kato's house and silently kill the sleeping mother, thinking this is the best way to die.
 Afterwards, they look at the sleeping children and decide to spare them.
 As they return to their car, a stubborn Morris returns to the house, alerting the children to wake up, and forces the former and Ben to kill the children.
 Ben regrets killing the children because of Morris' stubbornness.

-The next day, Ben dreams of his son's death as he is finding out who was responsible for killing his son.
+The next day, Ben is haunted by his son’s death as he finds out who was responsible for killing his son.
 Meanwhile, Colonel gives Ben one last job to kill Tatang before he can escape.
-Meanwhile, Morris recounts his flashback story of his father teaching him how to use a .38 Caliber revolver.
-Morris sees two people staring at him, so he attempts to kill them, but Ben stops Morris and knocks him unconscious.
-Ben arrives at Tatang's place and reluctantly tries to kill him (as ordered by the Colonel), but fails and decides to save him.
+While on the job, Morris recounts his flashback story of his father teaching him how to use a .38 Caliber revolver.
+Morris sees two people staring at him, so he attempts to kill them, but Ben stops Morris.
+Ben arrives at Tatang's place and reluctantly attempts to kill him, but fails and decides to spare him.

 Ben retires as a hitman by leaving his gun in the church.
-Meanwhile, Tatang orders Botod and his gang to kill Ben and Morris, forcing them to fight back.
-Morris manages to kill Botod and saves Ben.
-However, he blames Ben for trying to get themselves killed.
+However, Tatang orders Botod and his gang to kill Ben and Morris, forcing them to fight back.
+Morris manages to kill Botod and save Ben, but blames him for almost getting themselves killed.
 A stubborn and psychotic Morris steals Ben's car and kills the two people that he crashed into.

-At the end of the movie, Morris tells another flashback story of how a kid killed a clueless child with his father's gun, revealing that he was the one who killed Ben's son.
+At the end of the movie, Morris tells another flashback story of how a kid killed a clueless child with his father's gun, revealing that he was the one who killed Ben's son in revenge after Ben killed Morris’s father.
 This forces Ben to kill Morris to avenge his son, however, Morris shoots Ben first.
-Another gunshot was heard and a car was driven away at sunrise.
-However, it is unknown who was killed and who was driving.
+Another gunshot was heard and a car was driven at sunrise.
+It is unknown who was killed and who was driving.